top of page

 Rod has over 45 years experience in building sales and marketing companies having worked at some of the largest investment companies in the US such as Met Life, US Bank, Symetra.
 Rod was also President & Co Founder of Independent Financial Marketing Group through 1985-2001 which assisted several banks, insurance & mutual fund companies into bank distribution selling fixed and variable annuities, mutual funds.
 IFMG was the largest bank distributor with over 200 banks.
 Rod has been responsible as a senior executive for raising over $20b in various companies overseeing the distribution, sales and marketing of these organizations.
 Rod has managed local sales teams throughout the US from East to West Coast covering the Institutional and Retail markets within the Bank, Insurance and Broker Dealer channels.
 Rod has a BA from Whitworth University and a MBA from University of Montana.

-• Michael Wood / Consultant
+• Michael Wood / Non-Executive Director

 Michael is an industry veteran consultant and entrepreneur of over 30 years in the employee/patient health improvement segment serving large employers, health plans and health care providers/systems.
 In 1983 he co-founded CareWise, developing the first commercial health advocacy nurseline, which was combined with biometric testing, health risk appraisals, blood pressure control, self-care books, “wise buying of health care” education and wellness.
 CareWise held the Montana Power Company’s trend to zero for three straight years in an 18% trend environment that the state of Montana had during the same period.
 Michael was instrumental in the formation of the first health case managers association, and pioneered the development of early condition management programs.
 Seen as an industry visionary with practical execution capabilities, he is often quoted in the national media and sought after by many consumer health service companies for advice and strategic counsel.
 Michael began his 30+ year career in the trenches of public health departments, first in a very poor urban ghetto where he learned to deal with high-risk pregnancy management, sexually transmitted disease, drug & alcohol abuse, family planning and basic nutrition; and later in a middle-class, mountain community with typical American chronic diseases and maladies.
 He also consulted with Alaskan health education projects serving Native Alaskans and the general population.
 After CareWise, Michael was the chief business architect of Aetna’s Informed Health line of business, which included a nurseline, early disease management programs, high-risk pregnancy management and new wellness initiatives.
 He received an award from Aetna’s own HR department for exemplary customer service and results.
 From there, he did a 3 year stint at Mercer (employer consulting), 3 years at Accenture (large health plan consulting) and 9 years at Towers Watson.
 Michael was a leader in innovation and intellectual capital development at TW, where he was a Senior Consultant and worked with household names Fortune 500 companies, hospitals and miscellaneous industry employers.
 He was an official representative of Towers Watson for the National Business Group on Health, one of the authors of the TW-NBGH biannual survey Staying @ Work and a frequent interviewee of the national media.
 His clients have included Disney, Microsoft, Expedia, Amazon, Tyson Foods, JB Hunt, Methodist Hospital, United Airlines, Total, McKesson, BC/BS of Florida/North Carolina, Medical Mutual of Ohio and vendors such as Welltok, Catapult Health, Sapphire Digital, Virgin Pulse and Limeade.
 Today Michael is an independent consultant, through Michael Wood Health Consulting, Inc., to employers, health plans, providers and vendors in the health space.
 He has a special interest and skill set in improving metabolic health and diabetes/obesity remission.
 He has a network of associates with expertise in various sub-specialties in health/health care.

-• Dr. Tony Royle, PhD / Executive Director, Strategy
+Dr. Tony Royle, PhD / Executive Director

-• Murat R. Akman /Executive Director, Strategy
+• Murat R. Akman /Director - Global Forum Leader

 I have a BSc Mechanical engineering from Bosphorus University, Turkey I was born and raised in Istanbul.
 My grandfather was a psychiatrist.
 He was the top military doctor managing major hospitals.
 He told me not to be a doctor and not to be in military and respecting his experiences I graduated from Bosphorous university as a mechanical engineer.
 I played water polo in my youth and became national champion 10 years in a row with my team Istanbul Yüzme Ihtisas.
 My education was not a technical mechanical training, but it was mainly analyzing issues, formalizing solutions and solving problems.
 My first job after university was in Kodak.
 My responsibility was to make the feasibility studies, formulate business plans and launch lines of businesses, other than consumer photography as it was already established.
 Among the many lines of businesses I launched, there were two relevant ones for where I am at now.
 The first one was x-ray films, and the most interesting film in that line was the heart catheterization movie film, which gave me the opportunity to sit in and watch how doctors made their decisions to treat with medications, put in stents or make bypass surgery.
 Another interesting line of business was blood analyzers.
 I had many courses in many countries for those different lines of businesses, and learned a lot of things about the health industry.
 Five years later, thanks to my new business generating capabilities, I was head hunted by the World Gold Council for the Country Manager position.
 My task was to liberate the gold market and develop the jewelry business in the country.
 When I took the job, the jewelry industry was costing about $1 billion for the country every year due to imported gold.
 After 20 years of work our jewelry industry became the major exporter of jewelry in the world together with tourist sales earning $2 billions.
 One of the major milestones in achieving that great success was the privatization of the gold imports, which used to the be under the monopoly of central bank.
 The project was to privatize the gold imports through forming a gold exchange, and it allowed banks and gold bullion dealers to be able to import gold with the world market prices.
 This system gave a level field for the Turkish jewelry manufactures to be able to compete in the world market.
 We provided technical expertise and support to improve the manufacturing quality of the jewellery industry.
 We convinced major universities and technical schools to create programs for jewelry design.
 We helped major jewellery manufacturers to create their brands.
 We held design competitions to motivate talented designers to go into jewelry field and jewelry manufacturers to make their own collections rather than copying leading companies in the world.
 This integrated approach helped me guide our jewelry industry to become the world leader after 20 years of work.
 Right at that time I lost my father and realized that my mother was in a very bad shape in her mid 80’s.
 She was unhealthy although she was following the advice of her doctors strictly and using tens of different medications every day.
 One day she was extremely bad and asked me to take her to emergency.
 I took her to the most advanced hospital and they held her for five days and used all the diagnostic equipments on her trying to find what can be done.
 One after the other, groups of doctors from different specialities visited her with their diagnostic results and none of them came up with a solution.
 They all said the same thing.
 Continue with whatever medications you’re on.
 They were all looking at her situation from an extremely narrow perspective and none of them were seeing and evaluating her health as a whole.
 I suddenly realized that unless I started a new education for myself on human health, I wouldn’t to be able to save her and later save myself, because the sick care system is designed to focus on at best alleviating symptoms and keeping the patient sick with chronic either recurring or worsening illnesses as a loyal customer in need of more medications, procedures and operations.
 Focusing on myself at that point, I realized that although I was playing tennis every day, I was getting fatter reaching 25% of body fat and I was already 11 kg higher than my fighting weight when I was a water polo champion.
 So I started listening to various podcasts and trying to read research.
 At first it was very difficult because I didn’t know who to follow and I realized that it will take a lot of time to understand what is helpful and what is not, and realized even some were misguiding.
 I decided to retire from the World Gold Council and I started studying health full-time on my own.
 I decided not to go through the medical school curriculum which was always told to be 50% wrong by the time one graduates.
 And I decided that I should read, evaluate research and try the diet and lifestyle improvements and experiment on myself to see their results.
 From my cultural heritage my prejudice was that if you want to lose weight, you should drop eating bread, pilav, börek and pasta and again my prejudice from historical tales of oil wrestlers that if you want to be strong, you need to eat meat.
 My father was in the US for business late 1940s to mid 1950s several times.
 And he used to relay the message from the US, the three white poisons that were sugar, flour and salt that should be eliminated from diet to gain health.
 All these in my mind I stopped having breakfast in my late 20’s for convenience.
 Then I stopped adding sugar to my tea or coffee in my early 30’s.
 Then I stopped eating bread with meals in my early 40’s.
 And although I was playing tennis every day competitively, I was still getting fat may be due to a lot of business lunches and dinners, stress and a lot of exceptions for sweets or pasta that happened nearly every day with a different magnificent dish thanks to our delicious Turkish cuisine.
 That’s when I decided to cut down on exceptions, and moved further into lower carb.
 Seeing the success, my mother followed me to go lower carb.
 In time I learned how to read pubmed research directly, being able to distinguish between good and bad researches and realized that going even lower carbs and reaching ketogenesis and focusing on animal meat and organs with select plants would be even more helpful for metabolism, physiology and mental health.
 After trying this way of eating, my mother also followed me and the diet changes took care of her root causes, relieved her symptoms and she just did not need the medications anymore.
 She started dropping her medications that she was taking for decades without seeing any results.
 A couple of years after she started changing her diet, she dropped all of the medications and she was feeling very healthy and happy.
 She lived physiologically and mentally healthy until she passed in her 97’th year most probably as a result of being locked down at home due to the pandemic.
 I continue reading researches and trying different foods, supplements and activities on myself to see their effects on my metabolism, physical and mental capacity and make the fine tuning adjustments to feel better, have more physical energy and mental capacity.
 I will continue experimenting with different things where the new information and scientific evidence takes me to.